camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

 ### Call Activities

 In the Call Activity an extension is added to control which activity of the called process is started.
-This might be either a Message Start Event or an Intermediate None Event.
+This can either be a Message Start Event or an Intermediate None Event.

-Please note that a process variable containing the scenario number is required to be passed into the process in order to be evaluated correctly.
-This is also used to determine if we are in a migration - so if this variable does not exist the Call Activity behaves normal - which means that "normal" process instances are not influenced.
+Please note that a process variable containing the scenario number must be passed into the process in order to be evaluated correctly.
+This is also used to determine if we are in a migration - so, if this variable does not exist, the Call Activity behaves normally - which means that "normal" process instances are not influenced.

 ```xml
     <bpmn2:callActivity id="CallActivityProcessA" name="Process A" calledElement="migration-example-process-a">